 It is mostly corrosion of the magnets that kills the pickup

 The reason is simple.
 A pickup consists of some magnets and a coil – in case of a standard Fender-type singlecoil pickup we have individual magnetic pole pieces for each string, but some pickups also have non-magnetic metal pieces (or screws) that are connected to one bar magnet that often sits below the bobbin.
 The coil consist of hair-thin wire that is wound around the magnets.
 The wire is an extremely thin copper wire that is insulated with some film (e.g. laquer, formvar or enamel).
 For this reason – the wire itself is insulated – it is not necessary to insulate the magnets from the wire.

+Now the problem: the magnets are made of metal – normally alnico which is an alloy of ALuminium, NIckle, and Cobalt – , and metal can corrode when exposed to humidity or other environmental factors like sweat, beer, or whatever.
+It is this corrosion of the magnets in the interior of the pick-up that can destroy the wire of the coil.
 There are two different things that can happen: (a) the wire breaks and the pick-up will not produce any output at all anymore, or (b) only the insulation is destroyed and the coil is shortened.
 The pick-up will still produce some output but not as much as it normally does.
 It depends on the number of turns that are shortened how much output the pick-up will produce – any value from 0 – 100% is possible.